 Dory Nason (Anishinaabe/Chicana) is an assistant professor of English and First Nations Studies at the University of British Columbia in Vancouver, Coast Salish territory.
-Her areas of research include contemporary Indigenous femnisms and related Native women’s activism, intellectual history and literature.
+Her areas of research include contemporary Indigenous feminisms and related Native women’s activism, intellectual history, and literature.
 At UBC she teaches students about theory and methods in Critical Indigenous Studies and the activist foundations of Native literature.
 She is the recipient of the 2013 Killam Teaching Prize for excellence in teaching.

 Shiri Pasternak is a SSHRC Postdoctoral Fellow in the Department of Middle Eastern, South Asian and African Studies at Columbia University in New York.
 She holds a PhD from the Department of Geography at the University of Toronto, where she wrote a dissertation on the Algonquins of Barriere Lake and the land claims process in Canada from the perspective of Indigenous law and jurisdiction.
 She is a founding member of Barriere Lake Solidarity, a member of the Indigenous Sovereignty and Solidarity Network in Toronto, and an ally in the Defenders of the Land network.
 Her work is published in a number of academic journals and online magazines.

-Judy Rebick is an author, activist, teacher and journalist.
+Judy Rebick is an author, activist, teacher, and journalist.
 Her latest book is Occupy This!—a Penguin special eBook.

 Shane Rhodes is the author of five books of poetry including his most recent X (2013), and Err (2011 and a finalist for the City of Ottawa book award) both with Nightwood Editions.
 Shane’s poetry has won an Alberta Book Award, the Lampman-Scott Award (which made national news when he refused to accept prize money from the Duncan Campbell Scott foundation), the P. K. Page Founder’s Award for Poetry and a National Magazine Gold Award.
 Shane is the poetry editor for Arc, Canada’s national poetry magazine, and was the 2013 Queensland Poet in Residence in Brisbane, Australia.
-Shane Rhodes is the author of five books of poetry including his most recent X (2013), and Err (2011 and a finalist for the City of Ottawa book award) both with Nightwood Editions.
-Shane’s poetry has won an Alberta Book Award, the Lampman-Scott Award (which made national news when he refused to accept prize money from the Duncan Campbell Scott foundation), the P. K. Page Founder’s Award for Poetry and a National Magazine Gold Award.
-Shane is the poetry editor for Arc, Canada’s national poetry magazine, and was the 2013 Queensland Poet in Residence in Brisbane, Australia.

 Waubgeshig Rice is an author and journalist originally from Wasauksing, Ontario.
 He developed a strong passion for storytelling as a child while learning about being Anishinaabe.
 The stories his elders shared and his unique experiences growing up on a First Nation inspired him to write creatively.
-Some of the stories he wrote as a teenager eventually became Midnight Sweatldodge, his first collection of fiction published by Theytus Books in 2011.
-His journalism career began when he was a 17-year-old exchange student in northern Germany, writing about being Anishinaabe in a European country for newspapers back in Canada.
+Some of the stories he wrote as a teenager eventually became Midnight Sweatlodge, his first collection of fiction published by Theytus Books in 2011.
+His journalism career began when he was a 17-year-old exchange student in northern Germany, writing about being Anishinaabe in Europe for newspapers back in Canada.
 He graduated from Ryerson University’s journalism program in 2002, and has worked in a variety of media across Canada since.
 He started working for CBC in Winnipeg in 2006, and has produced television and radio documentaries and features for the public broadcaster, along with reporting on the news.
 He currently works as a video journalist for CBC News Ottawa.

 Chickadee Richard is a mother, grandmother, and clan mother from Treaty 1 territory.
 As a member of the bear clan, Chickadee has spent most of her adult life fighting for the protection of women, children, families, lands, waters, and Indigenous rights.
 This has included her involvement in national and international environmental groups such as the Indigenous Environmental Network and First Nation Environmental Network.
-Chickadee has also sat on several boards including the Elisabeth Fry Societies of Canada and the Thunder Eagle Society who co-founded Children of the Earth High School and Niiji Mukwa School in the City of Winnipeg.
+Chickadee has sat on several boards including the Elizabeth Fry Societies of Canada and the Thunder Eagle Society which co-founded Children of the Earth High School and Niiji Mukwa School in Winnipeg.
 Chickadee is well respected for the essential role she has played mobilizing local Indigenous women.
-She is the co-founder Mother of Red Nations, an advocacy group designed to support Indigenous women with in the City of Winnipeg.
+She is the co-founder Mother of Red Nations, an advocacy group designed to support Indigenous women within the city of Winnipeg.

-Toby Rollo is a PhD Candidate in the department of Political Science at the University of Toronto where he specializes in the history of political thought, democratic theory and Canadian politics.
-During the Idle No More demonstrations of 2012/13, Toby wrote a series of editorial pieces intended to provide Canadians with a context for understanding Indigenous rights and claims.
-He is also author of “Mandates of the State: Sovereignty and the Internal Exclusion of Indigenous Peoples” published in the Canadian Journal of Law and Society.
+Eric Ritskes is a PhD student in Sociology and Equity Studies at the University of Toronto, working at the intersections of decolonization, Indigenous knowledge, and technologies of knowing.
+He is the founder and editor of the Open Access journal, Decolonization: Indigeneity, Education and Society.
+Toby Rollo is a PhD candidate in the department of Political Science at the University of Toronto where he specializes in the history of political thought, democratic theory, and Canadian politics.
+During the Idle No More demonstrations of 2012–13, Toby wrote a series of editorial pieces intended to provide Canadians with a context for understanding Indigenous rights and claims.
+He is also author of “Mandates of the State: Sovereignty and the Internal Exclusion of Indigenous Peoples” published in the Canadian Journal of Law and Jurisprudence.

 Paul Seesequasis is editor-in-chief at Theytus Books LTD. He is the author of Tobacco Wars (Quattro Books).

-Clayton Thomas-Muller is a member of the Mathias Colomb Cree Nation also known as Pukatawagan in Northern Manitoba, Canada.
+Theresa Spence is chief of the Attawapiskat First Nation and has spent a lifetime working in the interests of her people and her community.
+In addition to her work as chief she has held positions as deputy chief, councillor, a member of the local development corporation, and manager of a daycare.
+Clayton Thomas-Muller is a member of the Mathias Colomb Cree Nation also known as Pukatawagan in Northern Manitoba.
 Based out of Ottawa, Clayton is a campaigner for the Defenders of the Land/Idle No More, joint national campaign and is also the co-director of the Indigenous Tar Sands (ITS) Campaign of the Polaris Institute.
-He is an organizer, facilitator, public speaker and writer on environmental and economic justice who has been published in multiple books, news papers and magazines and appeared countless times on local, regional, national and international television and radio as an expert advocate on Indigenous rights, environmental and economic justice.
-For the last eleven years he has campaigned across Canada, Alaska and the lower 48 states organizing in hundreds of First Nations, Alaska Native and Native American communities in support of grassroots Indigenous Peoples to defend against the encroachment of the fossil fuel industry.
+He is an organizer, facilitator, public speaker and writer on environmental and economic justice who has been published in books, newspapers, and magazines and appeared on local, regional, national, and international television and radio as an expert advocate on Indigenous rights, and environmental and economic justice.
+For the last 11 years he has campaigned across North America, organizing in hundreds of First Nations, Alaska Native and Native American communities in support of grassroots Indigenous Peoples to defend against the encroachment of the fossil fuel industry.

 Tara Williamson is an Anishinaabekwe/Nehayowak who was raised in Gaabishkigamaag, Swan Lake, Manitoba and is a member of the Opaskwayak Cree Nation.
 She has degrees in social work, law, and Indigenous governance and is currently a Professor at Fleming College in Nogojiwanong (Peterborough, Ontario).
 She is a musician, aunty, sister, daughter, and poet.